War

 Ukraine's Air Force warned of the threat of several Russian missiles flying towards the capital.
 Air raid alerts were activated in the central and eastern regions of the country.

-Days earlier on June 25, Russian forces launched a limited missile attack against Kyiv, injuring two people.
+Days earlier, on June 25, Russian forces launched a limited missile attack against Kyiv, injuring two people.

-Russia's most recent large-scale attack on Kyiv came on June 15 when a massive combined attack killed five people and left the historic Kyiv Pechersk Lavra in flames.
+Russia's most recent large-scale attack on Kyiv came on June 15, when a massive combined attack killed five people and left the historic Kyiv Pechersk Lavra in flames.

 Kyiv responded with unprecedented attacks on Moscow, hitting the Russian capital and its main oil refinery with waves of drones on June 16 and 18.
-The June 18 strike was the largest drone attack on Moscow of the full-scale war.
+The June 18 strike was the largest drone attack on Moscow during the full-scale war.

 As Russian troops' gains on the front line have stalled, Moscow has increasingly relied on ballistic missiles to inflict maximum damage in large-scale aerial strikes on Ukrainian cities.